 One thing to be noted is that mocha coffee beans are not the same thing as the drink.
 Mocha coffee beans are grown in Mocha, Yemen.
 The drink mocha is a chocolate-based coffee.

-Note – a mocha coffee is completely different to a moka pot.
+Note – a mocha coffee is completely different from a moka pot.

 Want a scoop of vanilla ice cream at an odd hour of the day?
 Just get affogato – the dessert coffee – instead, as you will get a delicious vanilla ice cream cup of coffee.